FUSED-Wind/fusedwind/README.md

 # Documentation

-The documentation will be available soon on the [project website](fusedwind.org).
+The documentation is available on the [project website](http://www.fusedwind.org).

 # Tutorials and Examples